It's weird really.

 Before Sadie Sink became a household name on Stranger Things and in 2022's acclaimed The Whale, Sink journeyed her way through bit parts in television and film before this film, Dear Zoe, offered a shot at her first truly leading role.
-Shot in Pittsburgh in 2019, this Gren Wells directed film was released to coincide with Children's Grief Awareness Month and tells a story centered around Tess DeNunzio (Sink), whose family has experienced for which Tess blames herself.
+Shot in Pittsburgh in 2019, this Gren Wells directed film was released to coincide with Children's Grief Awareness Month and tells a story centered around Tess DeNunzio (Sink), whose family has experienced a significant loss for which Tess blames herself.
 While her mother and step-father, played by Jessica Capshaw and Justin Bartha, struggle with their own grief, Tess's grief becomes increasingly complicated and she heads to the most unlikely of places looking for room to breathe - the home of her biological father (Theo Rossi), a lovable slacker from the wrong side of the tracks - where she begins to find room to process her own grief and heal despite the wildly dysfunctional environment and perhaps slightly because of the dangerous juvenile delinquent who lives next door (Kweku Collins).

 Based on a novel of the same name by Philip Beard, Dear Zoe is an emotionally histrionic and tonally uneven film that hits all the familiar touchpoints from Beard's YA novel with a script co-written by Marc Lhormer and Melissa Martin that mostly just flirts with the emotional core that turned Beard's novel into one of the ten best first novels of 2005 according to the American Library Association's Booklist.